avoytkiv/azml_finetune_llm/README.md

 # Fine-Tuning LLM with SkyPilot and DVC

+In this project, I fine-tune the `bert-base-uncased` model for text classification on the `hotels-reviews` dataset.

+There are a few learning goals for this project:

+- **Provisioning/Infrastructure**: Run the training pipeline in the cloud on a GPU instance in the most efficient way across multiple cloud providers (cost, performance, checkpointing, spot instances, etc.).
+- **Machine Learning**: How fine-tuning improves the performance of the model.
+- **MLOps**: Compare ML experiments on Weights & Biases vs DVC Studio - best tool, advanteages and disadvantages.

+Tools used in this project:

+- HuggingFace Transformers for fine-tuning the model.
+- DVC for defining machine learning pipelines - dependencies.
+- SkyPilot for provisioning infrastructure and running the training pipeline in the cloud.
+- Weights & Biases for logging metrics and artifacts.

 **Tasks**
 - [x] Preprocess the custom `hotels-reviews` dataset.
     - [x] Convert the dataset to the HuggingFace format.